hygieia/hygieia/pages/product1/signup.md

 Copy the API token to the [API properties](../hygieia/api/api.md#api-properties-file) file.

-To know more about securing basic authentication for APIs, see [Secure APIs Basic Authentication](../hygieia/api/api.md#secure-apis-basic-authentication).

 #### Select a Dashboard Theme

 Select one of the following themes for the dashboard: